 Frederick Arthur Moat Went (CH/18255) served with the Royal Marine Light Infantry on H.M.S.
-"Laurentic." and lost his life on 25 January 1917 when his ship sank.
-He was the son of Frederick & Eliza Went and is commemorated on the Chatham Naval Memorial.
-At first there is nothing remarkable about him as he perished along with 354 others after Laurentic struck 2 mines off the coast of Buncrana which is located on the eastern shore of Lough Swilly in north County Donegal.
+'Laurentic'.
+He lost his life on 25 January 1917 when his ship sank.
+He was the son of Frederick and Eliza Went and is commemorated on the Chatham Naval Memorial.
+At first there is nothing remarkable about him as he perished along with 354 others after Laurentic struck two mines off the coast of Buncrana which is located on the eastern shore of Lough Swilly in north County Donegal.

 However the SS Laurentic had history and as such is worthy of some research.

 The Laurentic was a British ocean liner of the White Star Line and was built in the same shipyard as the Titanic (Harland & Wolff, Belfast 1908).
 At the onset of World War I she had been converted to an armed merchant cruiser.
 However before her sinking the Laurentic was famous for more reasons than her tragic loss of life in 1917.
 The ship had a history of intrigue and mystery that is just as captivating as the story of its demise is tragic.

 SS Laurentic was a ship built for speed: at 570 feet long, she could outrun any German U-boat of the era, with a speed of up to 17 knots.

 However before the British Admiralty commissioned the ship to join the war effort, she was also associated with a famous moment in history: the capture of the suspected murderer, Doctor Crippen.

 Dr Crippen was an American doctor who murdered his wife, Corrine 'Cora' Turner a music hall singer (known as Belle Elmore) following a party at their home in Holloway, London.